The biography of "school's parent"

 of commercial schools.

-wood make great sacrifices for his school.
-He wrought
+who worked competently and made great sacrifices for his school.

 the cultural history of the city.
 After his death,